exercism/docs/anatomy/tracks/configlet.md

 # Configlet

 [configlet](https://github.com/exercism/configlet) is a tool to help track maintainers with the maintenance of their track.
-The current version of configlet works with v2 tracks, but a version that works with v3 tracks is [under development](https://github.com/exercism/canonical-data-syncer).
-This document will only describe the v3 version of configlet.

 ## Linting